 At the Pumping Marvellous Foundation we appreciate everyone approaches their diagnosis and management of their condition differently.
 This guide is here to support you in understanding the array of medication that may have been given to treat your heart failure.
 Our community of patients often tell of the shock they get on receiving 'a bag full of pills'.
 Use the guide as an initial introduction to your medicines, or an ongoing resource to support you with managing your heart failure.
-Managing your heart failure is important and our "Marvellous Big Pocket Guide to Heart Failure" is a great way of grasping some ways you can live well with heart failure and our "Marvellous Map of Heart Failure" explains the care and treatment you should expect on your journey with heart failure.
+Managing your heart failure is important and our "Marvellous Big Pocket Guide to Heart Failure" is a great way of grasping some ways you can live well with heart failure and our "Marvellous Map of Heart Failure."
+Our "Navigating your way around heart failure treatments" explains the care and treatment you should expect on your journey with managing your heart failure.
 Ask your heart failure team for a copy.

-See our "Marvellous Map to Heart Failure" to explain the care and treatment of heart failure in the UK
+See our "Navigating your way around heart failure" booklet to explain the care and treatment of heart failure in the UK